tackc/development-resources/Interview-Prep/Job-Search-Websites.md

 * [Events in America](https://eventsinamerica.com/) - Listing of trade shows in the US

 * [Book of Lists](https://promo.bizjournals.com/bookoflists/) - Local company data that identifies opportunities and competition.
 The perfect resource for Sales Prospecting, Job Search, Fundraising, and Research.

+* [Career Sidekick](https://careersidekick.com/) - The right job search skills can get you more interviews, more job offers, and more money throughout your career.
+Choose a topic below to start learning how: